 For more information about Sarah, please visit her website.

-Sarah has had the pleasure to design and teach Gender and Politics, Politics of Immigration, Chinese Politics, East Asian Politics, Global Feminisms, Introduction to Women's and Gender Studies, and Research Methods in Politics.
+Sarah has had the pleasure to design and teach Gender and Politics, Understanding Gender in the Contemporary World, Politics of Immigration, Chinese Politics, East Asian Politics, Global Feminisms, Introduction to Women's and Gender Studies, and Research Methods in Politics.
+She also contributes to numerous other courses as guest lecturers.
 She translates her analysis of gender in her research into course materials that engage students’ interests in exploring critical questions about gender in political institutions and social structures.

 Peer-Reviewed Articles and Chapters

 Liu, S. “Too Feminine to be a Leader?
 Systematic Implicit Biases against Women Politicians” in P. Loewen, E. Goodyear-Grant, & E. Tolley (ed.)
 Women in Politics, Women in Leadership.
 University of Toronto Press.
 Forthcoming.

 Liu, S., Stigmatizing the Already Stigmatized LGBT+: Destigmatization as a Long-Term Solution for COVID-19.
 Interdisciplinary Perspectives on Equality and Diversity, published first online on January 21, 2021.